Completeness of qufinite ZXW calculus, a graphical language for finite-dimensional quantum theory: Lemmas

-\end{proof}
+\qedhere \end{proof}

-\begin{lemma} \end{lemma} \begin{proof} We prove the lemma inductively, in which the base case is \cref{n-dimbox-decomp-2}.
+\begin{lem} \end{lem} \begin{proof} We prove the lemma inductively, in which the base case is \autoref{n-dimbox-decomp-2}.
 Then, let us suppose the lemma true for $k - 1$ outputs $(\ast)$.
 The inductive step is proved as follows:

-\end{proof}
+\qedhere \end{proof}